 About the team

-The Trauma-Informed Surrey and Northeast (NE) Hampshire team is a co-produced team comprising Clinical and Lived Experience expertise.
+The Trauma-Informed Surrey and Northeast (NE) Hampshire team is a co-produced team comprising clinical and lived experience expertise.
 The programme offered is currently the main provider supporting staff and organisations across Surrey and NE Hampshire in their transformation to be trauma-informed via training and consultation.
-The team also run a co-produced trauma-informed training course for people living in Surrey and NE Hampshire via the local Recovery College.
+The team also run a co-produced trauma-informed training course for people living in Surrey and NE Hampshire via the local recovery college.

 Vision

 Trauma-Informed Surrey and NE Hampshire drive trauma-informed system-wide change through co-produced training and consultation, using a framework founded on evidence based, globally recognised key principles.
 The service strives to support organisations and communities to develop trauma aware and responsive services and workplaces.
-Leading to improved relational experiences and better physical health, mental health, and social outcomes for all people across Surrey and NE Hampshire.
+Leading to improved relational experiences and better physical health, mental health and social outcomes for all people across Surrey and NE Hampshire.
 The programme background report below provides further context and information as to how the trauma-informed programme was conceived and developed.

 Evaluation